 - Once the application is approved, an official letter of acceptance will be sent to you by email as a PDF attachment.
 The supervisor and department will also be notified when this happens.

 - The letter of acceptance can be used to support your application for a study permit.
 Though not required by IRCC for periods of study six months or less, all international Visiting Research Students are encouraged to obtain a study permit.
-Where faculty intend to remunerate research activity, Visiting Research Students must obtain a study permit and apply for a Social Insurance Number upon arrival in Canada.

 - The International Student and Study Abroad Centre (ISSAC) will be notified of your acceptance, and will provide you with immigration, pre-arrival and arrival support.

 - Visiting Research Students will be registered by CGPS in a non-credit placeholder which denotes full-time student status engaged in academic research.

 - Visiting Research Students will be admitted on the understanding that research will be the exclusive focus of their academic activity.
 A VRS wishing to take academic courses, whether for credit or audit, must pursue admission through the appropriate category.
 For students participating in research and wishing to take courses, the appropriate category will be Joint Student.
 For students not participating in research and who wish to take course work, admission as a graduate non-degree student may be appropriate.

 - Visiting Research Students will be assessed off-campus student fees and will have access to limited U of S student services.
 These student fees provide access to such services as the Graduate Student Association (GSA), University Library, Student Central, and the International Student and Study Abroad Centre.